Rayendeshar/html-css/README.md

  <acronym>
  The <acronym> HTML element allows authors to clearly indicate a sequence of characters that compose an acronym or abbreviation for a word.

+<address>: The Contact Address element
+The <address> HTML element indicates that the enclosed HTML provides contact information for a person or people, or for an organization.